RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 1965 - The George Moss Residence, Marboro Drive, Encino CA. Unbuilt.

-1965 - The Harold Staw Residence, 2545 Mountain Avenue, Claremont CA. Sold to Fredrick and Ofet Bet Pera.
-Destroyed by the Padua fire in 2003.
+1965 - The Harold Staw Residence, 2545 North Mountain Avenue, Claremont CA. Sold to Fredrick and Ofet Bet Pera.
+Destroyed in 2003 by the Padua fire.

 1965 - The Sears Residence, Taos NM.
 Status unknown.